 The Principle of Specificity: Why a Limited PoA is Critical

-It is a crucial risk mitigation strategy to insist on a Limited Power of Attorney for the real estate purchase in Greece and visa application.
+It is a crucial risk mitigation strategy to insist on a Limited Power of Attorney for the Greece real estate and visa application.
 A “General” PoA grants broad, almost unlimited power to your representative.
 A “Limited” PoA, by contrast, explicitly restricts the attorney’s authority to only the tasks listed within the document, all of which are directly related to the Golden Visa.
 This protects the investor by preventing the PoA from being used for any other purpose.

 The Legalization Process: Apostille vs. Consular Legalization